Tracardi/tracardi-api/docs/integration/js-integration.md

 Each event may have additional data that describes the details of the event.
 For example, we have the event "interest" and it sends data `{"Eletronics": ["Mobile phones", "Accessories"]}`

-Tracardi collects all events and sends it as one request to the Tracradi tracker endpoint.
+Tracardi collects all events and sends it as one request to the Tracardi tracker endpoint.

 All events will be sent when page fully loads.